Sarahussam77/Xlab/README.md

 # Xlab fullstack task

-To install and run User Meal Planner locally, follow these steps:
+To install and run Xlab task locally, follow these steps:

 1. Clone the repository:
 <pre>